department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/release-plan/status-and-decisions.md

 - Continue to get answers and land architecture strategy for system and services for retrieving and posting healthcare patient data.

 **Decisions:**
+- Lighthouse team FHIR gap with authentication Open Connect ID is not compatible with vets api [VA.gov and Lighthouse oAuth Strategies - #11669](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/11669)
 **Blockers:**
 - No changes in status from previous week for blocker [Stakeholder Interviews](https://github.com/department-of-veterans-affairs/va.gov-team/issues/11037)
-- Need update from Lighthouse team FHIR gap with authentication Open Connect ID is not compatible with vets api [VA.gov and Lighthouse oAuth Strategies - #11669](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/11669)
 - Both BE investigation for [VAMP/PGD #12406](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/12406) and [Service for Retrieving Appt.
 Details #12404](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/12404) are blocked by request submitted by Stephen to gain keys access for both environments.